ashwin153/caustic/caustic-runtime/README.md

 # Programs
 The runtime is a virtual machine that dynamically compiles __programs__ into __transactions__ that are *atomically* and *consistently* executed on any transactional key-value store in *isolation*.
-Programs are composed of scalar __literal__ values and __expressions__ that transform literal arguments into literal results.
+Programs are abstract-syntax trees that are composed of scalar __literal__ values and __expressions__ that transform literal arguments into literal results.
 The runtime uses tail-recursive, partial evaluation to gradually reduce programs to a single literal result.

 Literals may be of type ```Flag```, ```Real```, ```Text```, and ```Null``` which correspond to bool, double, string, and null respectively in most C-style languages.
 The following table